soumi-udel/soumi-udel.github.io/_texts/dreams.md

 ---
-layout: poem
+layout: post
 title: Dreams
 author: Langston Hughes
 editor: Alex Gil
 source: Project Guttenberg
 ---

-- Hold fast to dreams
+Hold fast to dreams
-- For if dreams die
+For if dreams die
-- Life is a broken-winged bird
+Life is a broken-winged bird
-- That cannot fly.
+That cannot fly.
-- Hold fast to dreams
+Hold fast to dreams
-- For when dreams go
+For when dreams go
-- Life is a barren field
+Life is a barren field
-- Frozen with snow.
+Frozen with snow.

+And Math.
+It works yo.

+$$ \nabla_\boldsymbol{x} J(\boldsymbol{x}) $$